-Rock Band for iPhone review
+Rock Band for iPhone full review

 Rock Band redefined music games, becoming an overnight sensation that let you jam out to popular tunes with your friends.
 Without the fake plastic instruments, the shared embarrassment of turning you living room into a karaoke lounge, and the fun of playing music with your friends, what are you left with?

 It’s not that Rock Band for the iPhone is bad, it’s just that it’s disappointing.

 The game translates much of what made the franchise so exciting - popular rock songs from a variety of eras and artists - and then mixes in easy-to-understand controls, a sleek interface, and the alluring ability to play as one of four instruments (bass, vocals, guitar, and drums).